Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

+Nestled in Tiong Bahru Market, this stall serves a well-loved rendition of Hainanese Chicken Rice.
+The chicken is tender and flavorful, while the rice is fragrant and savory.
 Tiong Bahru Hainanese Boneless Chicken Rice is ideal for a late lunch.
-Donโ€™t miss their homemade chili and ginger sauces!
+Don’t miss their homemade chili and ginger sauces!

 47. Lao Fu Zi Fried Kway Teow